Keyboard shortcuts

 SafeDispatcher

 Using SafeDispatcher we can test that the function in fact panics with an expected message.
-Safe dispatcher is a special kind of dispatcher, which are not allowed in contracts themselves, but are available for testing purposes.
+Safe dispatcher is a special kind of dispatcher that allows using the contract without automatically unwrapping the result, thereby making possible to catch the error like shown below.

 use testing_smart_contracts_safe_dispatcher::{

-IPanicContractSafeDispatcher, IPanicContractSafeDispatcherTrait
+IPanicContractSafeDispatcher, IPanicContractSafeDispatcherTrait,

 };